Raritan Bay Slag Superfund Site: Community history

 The Raritan Bay is located in Laurence Harbor, an unincorporated community in Old Bridge Township and runs to Sayreville.
 Old Bridge Waterfront Park is a boardwalk in Laurence Harbor where the focus of this Superfund site is located.
 The boardwalk attracts tourists and locals alike for several beachside activities.
 These activities range from swimming and fishing to walking on the beachfront.

 Company history

-NL Industries, formerly known as National Lead Company, is a lead smelting company, created in Philadelphia and currently located in Dallas, Texas.
+NL Industries, formerly known as National Lead Company, is a lead smelting company, founded in Philadelphia and currently located in Dallas, Texas.
 Founded in 1772, NL Industries specialized in lead solder, piping, and metal bearings which eventually changed to lead paint in the 1920s.
 The experimentation of titanium dioxide gave NL Industries a foothold in the paint industry.
 In later years, the company sold products to aid in the manufacturing of castor oil, rayon, airplanes, and oil drills.
 Due to multiple lawsuits because of environmental hazards created by NL Industries factories, NL Industries changed its name from the National Lead Company to NL Industries.